Our mission and work

 Nick Baveystock was appointed director general and secretary in 2011.
 After schooling in England and France, Nick joined the British Army's Royal Engineers.

-He commanded Royal Engineer units at all ranks up to brigadier, and has wide experience of delivering engineering programmes.
-This includes nearly 10 years leading post-conflict reconstruction and development in Southern Iraq and the Balkans.
+He commanded Royal Engineer units at all ranks up to brigadier and has wide experience in delivering engineering programmes.
+This includes nearly 10 years of leading post-conflict reconstruction and development in Southern Iraq and the Balkans.

 Nick is on the boards of Engineering UK and the Construction Industry Council.
 He is also a non-executive director for Women in Science and Engineering (WISE), vice chair of Thomas Telford Ltd and an alumni of the Royal College of Defence Studies.